Dr Nicola Pocock

 Honorary Assistant Professor

 15-17 Tavistock Place

-I have conducted systematic reviews on trafficking, and quantitative and qualitative research exploring the health needs of trafficked persons as part of the LSHTM-IOM Study on Trafficking, Exploitation and Abuse in the Mekong, the largest survey of post-trafficking service users conducted to date.
-My interests are primarily in labour exploitation and health, child labour, migrant health financing, migrant access to health systems, and evidence synthesis methods.
+I have conducted systematic reviews on child domestic work, trafficking, and quantitative and qualitative research exploring the health needs of trafficked persons as part of the LSHTM-IOM Study on Trafficking, Exploitation and Abuse in the Mekong, the largest survey of post-trafficking service users conducted to date.